Mississippi Museum of Art

-The Mississippi Museum of Art is a public museum in Jackson, Mississippi.
+The Mississippi Museum of Art (MMA) is a public museum in Jackson, Mississippi.
 It is the largest museum in Mississippi.

 Location

 It is located at the corner of 380 South Lamar Street and 201 East Pascagoula Street in Jackson, Mississippi.

 History

 The Mississippi Art Association was founded in 1911.
 By 1978, the Mississippi Museum of Art was founded, and it was located in the Arts Center of Mississippi until 2007.
+In November 2025 the MMA acquired the midcentury Fountainhead residence in Jackson, designed by Frank Lloyd Wright in the Usonian style.

 Permanent collection

 The museum is the largest museum in Mississippi.
 Its permanent collection includes paintings by American, Mississippi and British painters as well as photographs, collage artworks and sculptures.